Skeletonisation Algorithms with Theoretical Guarantees for Unorganised Point Clouds with High Levels of Noise

 \begin{proof} Removing degree 1 vertices does not change the homology group $H_1$ of a graph.
-Collapsing short edges in Algorithm~\ref{alg:contract} would only change $H_1$ if this edge was in a triangular cycle or, if considering the output as an embedded graph in $\R^2$, we get intersections of edges.
+Collapsing a short edge in Algorithm~\ref{alg:contract} would only change $H_1$ if this edge was in a triangular cycle or, if considering the output as an embedded graph in $\R^2$, we get intersections of edges.
 Algorithm~\ref{alg:contract} prevents both operations by Steps (\ref{alg:contract}a) and (\ref{alg:contract}f).
-Hence $H_1$ remains unchanged under simplification and is isomorphic to $H_1(G)$ in both situations specified by Theorems \ref{thm:reconstruction_1stgap}, \ref{thm:reconstruction_derived}. \qedhere \end{proof}
+Hence $H_1$ remains unchanged under all simplifications and is isomorphic to $H_1(G)$ in both cases specified by Theorems \ref{thm:reconstruction_1stgap}, \ref{thm:reconstruction_derived}. \qedhere \end{proof}

 Fig.~\ref{fig:wheel5},~\ref{fig:grid33},~\ref{fig:hex6} show typical outputs.
 Since Mapper and $\al$-Reeb graphs are abstract, their projections to $\R^2$ can have self-intersections.
-The full skeleton $\hopes$ and simplified skeleton $\shopes$ have no self-intersections.
+The full skeleton $\hopes(C)$ and simplified skeleton $\shopes(C)$ have no self-intersections.